 Having an enjoyment of learning is central to the ethos of year 4 and each child will receive the individual support and encouragement needed to be successful and proud of their achievements.

-The best way you can help your child this year is to support them with their transition back into and talk about what they have been achieving during their time at school, as well as supporting them with their spellings and times tables each week.
+The best way you can help your child this year is to support them with their transition back into and talk about what they have been achieving during their time at school, as well as supporting them with their spellings and times tables.

-This topic has a strong focus on History and Geography but also covers aspects of Science, Maths, Art/D&T, Drama, Music and ICT learning objectives.
+This topic has a strong focus on History but also covers aspects of Maths, Art, DT, Drama, Music and ICT learning objectives.
 It gives children a chance to take ownership over their own learning.
 We will be specifically linking this Topic to our English work, focusing on instructional texts and persuasive letters.

-In Science, this term we will continue to focus on 'States of matter'.

-We will focus on Solids, liquids and gases.
-We will look at the particle structure of these states and how they change when heated or melted.
-There will also be a focus on the Water cycle and the key terms in this process.
-Children will use their skills and knowledge to organise and carry out experiments and investigations themselves, both independently and working in groups.
+We will focus on the digestive system and teeth.
+We will learn about the different types of human teeth and what they are used for.
+Children will use their skills and knowledge to organise and carry out experiments and investigations themselves, both independently and whilst working in groups.

 In Maths, children will engage in a variety of mathematical challenges including word problems, practical activities and mental maths skills.
-The topics we will cover this term will be predominantly based on fractions.
-Then there will also be a focus on decimals later in the term.
-It is important that children have a solid understanding of fractions and decimals.
-They will use a variety of concrete resources to show their relationship.
-As well as revising, recapping and developing upon many of the more challenging areas covered throughout the year.
-We will be holding weekly times tables challenges; a speedy recall of our times tables facts will help throughout the year as we cover new objectives.
+As well as revising, recapping and developing upon many of the more challenging areas covered throughout last year, we will be holding weekly times tables challenges; a speedy recall of our times tables facts will help throughout the year as we cover new objectives.
 A more detailed breakdown of our objectives has been sent home but can still be obtained on request.

 Children will be given a set of spellings to learn which they will be tested on every Friday.
 Times tables will be set and tracked using Times Table Rockstars.
 If you have any issues with access to a computer or internet, please let me know and alternative arrangments can be made.